-The ponytail palm needs to be in a pot that has good drainage holes if you want it to thrive.
-The plant doesn’t like sitting in water for a long period of time, and this means that you have to pay attention to how well it’s draining.
+Your plant needs to be in a pot that has good drainage holes if you want it to thrive.
+It doesn’t like sitting in water for a long period of time, and this means that you have to pay attention to how well it’s draining.

-If you set the ponytail palm on a saucer, then you’ll want to remove the water instead of allowing it to sit there like that.
+If you set it on a saucer, you’ll want to remove the water instead of allowing it to sit there like that.
 Be proactive and you should be able to avoid the worst issues.

 4 – Soil Issues